sahildhussain/locale-convert/README.md

 # localeConvert
-This locale converter/Translator can be used for changing the locales used in project.
+This locale converter/Translator translates a locale(.xml) file to other language locale(.xml) files.

 Steps to follow: